AlpakkaKapybaraMarmota

 How much would it cost to build my own controller?¶

-Your mileage will vary a lot, depending on how many controllers you want to build (e.g., there is usually an order minimum for PCBs), on different suppliers and manufacturers, etc.
+If you source the components elsewhere, it will vary a lot, depending on how many controllers you want to build (e.g., there is usually an order minimum for PCBs), on different suppliers and manufacturers, etc. If you already have the required tools (3D printer, solder iron, etc...), and ignoring shipping costs of components, the cost per controller may come down to ~100 euros.

 For the latest experiences, you could check the various Discord channels (e.g., #diy-support, #diy-share-parts).